Avdan-OS/Wallpapers/HOW_TO_COMMIT.md

 ![VSCode confirmation required](.tutorial/images/trustAuthors.png)

 9. Drag and drop your desired file you created into the fitting folder (wallpapers/community for example)

+10. Add a new entry to the [Changelog](CHANGELOG.md) (Follow the given format)

-10. once you completed that, open the git tab in VSCode
+11. once you completed that, open the git tab in VSCode

 ![Git Tab](.tutorial/images/gitTab.png)

-11. In the message tab write a small message like "Added some wallpapers, XX.XX.XXXX"
+12. In the message tab write a small message like "Added some wallpapers, XX.XX.XXXX"
-12. Press Commit
+13. Press Commit
-13. (IF NOT LOGGED IN) it will ask you for a authetification, follow the automatic process and accept the prompts
+14. (IF NOT LOGGED IN) it will ask you for a authetification, follow the automatic process and accept the prompts
-14. Press yes if it says "No Stashed Changes"
+15. Press yes if it says "No Stashed Changes"

 ![No Stashed Changes](.tutorial/images/vscodeNoStashedChanges.png)

-15. Press Sync
+16. Press Sync
-16. Done! now follow the "How to create a propper pull request" in the main readme.
+17. Done! now follow the [How to create a push request](README.md#how-to-create-a-push-request) in the main readme.